||Brownett mentions the River Swere in north

 Some evidence of a decline since 2012.

 such as the Thames, where it is reputed to occur

-along its full length in the County.
-Best known
+along its full length in the County, albeit at a low

 to produce sightings.
 The Thames at Little Whittenham